altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 Process of ellimination:

 1. Plug production model into offline eval pipeline and dataset → if poor then model corrupted, incorrectly serialized, model or dependency version is skewed, precision is mismatched or numerical instability crept in, memory or compute-bound
-2. Log production input and plug into offline pipeline and model → if good then production pipeline (synchronization, loading/ETL); if bad then it's distribution shift (new patterns, new edge cases)
+2. Log production input and plug into offline pipeline and model → if good then production pipeline (synchronization, loading/ETL); if bad then it would indicate a distribution shift (new patterns, new edge cases)
 3. Check the eval methodology (harder for me to speculate - eval dataset not representative, label leakage, metric mismatch)
 4. Last resort - shadow (model) mode & **log everything**